sokulski/disney-quote-api/README.md

-# disney-quote-api
+# Disney Quote API
 A homework assignment for The Node.js Master class.

-An API that returns a quote by Walt Disney when called.
+When called, this API will return a random quote from Walt Disney.